ACEnglish/kanpig/README.md

 problematic anyway.

 ### `--hapsim`
-After performing kmeans clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above `hapsim`, they are consolidated into a homozygous allele.
+After performing kmedoid clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above `hapsim`, they are consolidated into a homozygous allele.
+This is useful for when input SVs over a certain size/sequence sequence similarity have already been merged (see [truvari collapse](https://github.com/ACEnglish/truvari).

 ### `--threads`
 Number of analysis threads to use.
 Note that in addition to the analysis threads, kanpig keeps one dedicated IO thread